aabbtree77/twinpeekz/README.md

 gc 46 @353.542s 0%: 0.045+15+0.006 ms clock, 0.36+0.25/0.58/0.27+0.051 ms cpu, 4->4->0 MB, 5 MB goal, 8 P
 ```

 The default GC setup does not consume more than 1ms every 8s or so.
 However, a spike wasting whole 24ms may occur once a minute.
 Dropping a frame or two per minute does not break any smooth 3D experience.
-Still, the GC is already intruding despite that this is a small static scene with a single camera movement and no mesh updates between the CPU and GPU, which are inevitable in 3D.
+Still, the GC is already intruding despite that this is a small static scene with a single camera movement and no mesh updates between the CPU and GPU which are inevitable in 3D.

-Sadly, this is a nogo.
-The same will likely hold for Java, Kotlin, Dart, TypeScript, C#, F#, Swift, Roc, Gleam...
-Minecraft was originally Java, then C++.
-Java worked magically for Markus Alexej Persson, but the rewrite that followed shows that the GC is a serious impediment in this space.
+Sadly, the GC is a nogo.
+Minecraft was also originally Java which worked magically for Markus Alexej Persson, but the C++ rewrite that followed showed that the GC was an impediment.
+On the other hand, if you have a great idea and execution, GC or not simply does not matter, but those success stories are too singular to rely on.
+[Speed matters](https://youtu.be/rngfCHiTouA?t=804), esp. in 3D.

-One interesting feature about Go here was that inside main.go, there was no need to use unsafe pointers to pass user
+One interesting feature about Go was that inside main.go, there was no need to use unsafe pointers to pass user
 data to the GLFW callbacks.
 By setting a struct method as a callback, the callback had access to the data of the structure.

 Pointers bring [troubles](https://github.com/g3n/engine/issues/163), [the trillion dollar mistake](https://github.com/tcard/sgo) is still there...